syncfusion-content/winui-docs/winui/Masked-TextBox/Overview.md

 * `Value`: Enter values and clipboard operations in the control based on the ValueMaskFormat property.
 * `ValueMaskFormat`: Setting formatted values in the control using mask format values such as prompt, literals, and both.
 * `Customization`: Customize the UI of the masked text box.
-* `ErrorTypes` : Effectively manage and convey errors by selecting from a range of error types like None, Default, Warning, Information, Critical, Success, or Custom.
+* `Error Indication` : Effectively manage and convey errors by selecting from a range of error types like none, default, warning, information, critical, success or custom.
 Each type offers unique visual indicators, tailored to reflect the severity or nature of the error.